-The development of iNZight itself has been shared amongst many statistics students from the university, who have worked part-time on making various parts of iNZight.
+The development of iNZight itself comes from the work of many statistics students from the university, most working part-time or as part of a research project.

 Tom started working on iNZight in 2013, and is currently the main developer and maintainer.
 He has worked on all of the iNZight packages to varying degrees.
 Tom is currently studying towards a PhD in Statistics here at the University of Auckland.